Rovinj: Demographics

-According to the 2021 census, Rovinj's population was 12,968, with 11,629 living in the city proper.
-The other settlement in the municipality is Rovinjsko Selo.
+According to the 2021 census, Rovinj's population was 12,968, with 11,629 living in the town proper.
+The only other settlement in the municipality is Rovinjsko Selo.
 At the 2011 census it was 14,294 and 13,056 respectively.

 In the 2011 census, there were 14,294 people living in Rovinj municipality.
 Croats form the majority at 63.3%, while ethnic minorities include Italians (11.3%), those identifying with regional affiliation (10.5%), Serbs (4.2%), Albanians (2.7%) and Bosniaks (2.1%).

 Language

 Although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Rovinj itself does.
 Consequently, the town is officially bilingual and traditional Italian place names are preserved in accordance with the law on national minorities.

-City government

-The City Assembly is composed of 19 representatives, coming from the following political parties:
+Government